 How effective is Botox for hyperhidrosis?

-Botox is extremely effective for hyperhidrosis and is the gold standard when it comes to treating excessive sweating.
+Botox treatment is extremely effective for hyperhidrosis and is considered to be the gold standard when it comes to controlling excessive sweating.
 Research shows that Botox is 82-87% effective in reducing underarm sweat and these results can show in as little as two weeks.
-If you have tried all sorts of antiperspirants and other treatments to no avail, Botox may be exactly what you have been looking for.
+If you have tried all sorts of over-the-counter and prescription topical antiperspirants, and other treatments to no avail, Botox injections may be exactly what you have been looking for.

 Does Botox in the armpits hurt?